judea1405/AVD/README.md

-# AVD
+# AVD (Automated Vulnerabilies detection)
-Using Joern and different methods to automate the detection of vulnerabilities
+Using Joern (https://joern.io) and different methods to automate the detection of vulnerabilities